Limmen/csle/docs/_docs/installing.md

 which are divided into a set of "base images" and a set of "derived images".
-The base images contain common functionality required by all images in CSLE whereas the derived images add specific configurations to the base images, e.g. specific vulnerabilities.
+The base images contain common functionality required by all images in CSLE whereas the derived images add specific configurations to the base images, e.g., specific vulnerabilities.
 To install the emulation system, the configuration files must be inserted into the metastore and the Docker images must be built or downloaded.